-“Anytime you can make a connection to something in real-life, especially with middle school students, they become more engaged,” says Armstrong, a seventh- and eighth-grade STEM teacher in rural Pennsylvania.
+“Anytime you can make a connection to real life, they become more engaged,” says Armstrong, a seventh- and eighth-grade STEM teacher in rural Pennsylvania.

 “My students are avid hockey fans and players,” says Woods, a ninth-grade math teacher in Michigan who also runs his own podcast dailySTEM.
 “And I’m always on the lookout for relatable content that helps my students make real-world STEM connections.”

-Even if your students aren’t big on sports or hockey, they’ll be invested in this gamified take on science and math concepts.
+Even if your students aren’t big on sports, they’ll be invested in this gamified take on science and math concepts.